jjpn97/minAgent/README.md

 ## Overview

-minAgent provides Docker containers with (interactive) Bash and Python for testing LLM agents on simple tasks.
+minAgent runs LLM agents in Docker containers with access to (interactive) Bash and Python for evals on simple tasks involving tool-use.
 It uses async/await for efficient concurrent evaluation and is based on [UK AISI's Inspect framework](https://github.com/UKGovernmentBEIS/inspect_ai).

 This was mainly for my understanding of (some of) UK AISI's codebase, particularly Docker.